ryangchung/triviafun/README.md

 - Image scaling for all screen sizes

 ## How to Install and Use
-1. Clone this repository, unzip if needed
+1. Clone this repository down to your computer.
-2. Through Android Studios, open the build.gradle file in the app directory
+2. Through Android Studios, open the build.gradle file in the surface directory.
 3. In the top right area of the topbar, click the green arrow to emulate the app.